AdobeDocs/experience-manager-65.en/help/journey-headless/developer/go-live.md

 AEM uses Apache Maven to build projects projects generated from the AEM Maven Project archetype.
 All major IDEs provide integration support for Maven.

-Node.js is a JavaScript runtime environment used to work with the front-end assets of an AEM project’s `ui.frontend` sub-project.
-Node.js is distributed with npm, is the de facto Node.js package manager, used to manage JavaScript dependencies.
+`Node.js` is a JavaScript runtime environment used to work with the front-end assets of an AEM project’s `ui.frontend` sub-project. `Node.js` is distributed with npm, which is the de facto `Node.js` package manager, used to manage JavaScript dependencies.

 ## Components of an AEM System at a Glance {#components-of-an-aem-system-at-a-glance}